Council has introduced a dusk till dawn cat curfew from 1 July 2023.

 Why have a cat curfew?

-Council will introduce this curfew to protect the welfare of animals in our community.
+Council is introducing this curfew to protect the welfare of animals in our community.
 Many factors have been considered prior to introducing this curfew, including community feedback, nuisance complaints and the impact on wildlife.

 While cats are highly valued pets in our community, serious problems can occur if they are allowed to roam outdoors between dusk and dawn.
 Keeping cats indoors at night will reduce the chance of them breeding, fighting, becoming injured and killing wildlife.

 From 1 July 2023 enforcement activities will commence, in line with the process already applied for wandering dogs.
 This is planned to include:

 - Education for cat owners of their responsible pet ownership requirements